Catastrophic career ending injury claim in Grays Harbor County.

 Not only is a fracture injury very painful, but a fractured bone also can be severe enough to require surgery.
 Even when surgery is performed, the injury still can be debilitating and prevent a person from being able to return to employment.
 For workers in Washington who have been injured on the job and have sustained career-ending injuries, permanent total disability pension benefits may be available.
 Get help from Ron Meyers & Associates PLLC by calling 844-920-2438.

-Causes and Types of Workplace Fractures
+Causes and Types of Workplace Fractures in Olympia

 There are three common causes of fractures, according to the American Academy of Orthopaedic Surgeons: osteoporosis, trauma and overuse.
 For workers who suffer a debilitating fracture at work that requires surgery, trauma is the most common cause.